 Certificate Program in Nonprofit Management

-Interested in MA in Museum Studies and a Graduate Certificate in Nonprofit Management?
-Click here for more.
+Interested in Nonprofit Management?
+Learn more about our combined MA in Museum Studies and Certificate in Nonprofit Management.

 - Admissions Requirements